Tinnitus is a symptom defined as the perception of sound in the absence of an external source. It can be in one ear or both ears.

 A headache, dizziness, or vertigo can also accompany tinnitus.
-These symptoms can come together because they share the same problem: neck pain and a stiff neck.
+These symptoms can come simultaneously because they share the same problem: neck pain and a stiff neck.

-In a recent study, scientists discussed the most common tinnitus symptoms and came up with a list.
+In a recent study, scientists discussed the most common tinnitus symptoms and devised a list.
 They divided tinnitus into 3 categories.

 Criteria on tinnitus modulation